 I am a devout fan of The Office, but I was not laughing at Will Ferrell as Deangelo Vickers in last night’s episode.

 When he was describing himself to the Dunder Mifflin family, he mentioned that he has a peanut allergy and followed up by saying “It’s something I live with,” indicating the seriousness of the allergy.
 Then, later, when jealousy prompted Michael to act out by entering the room with a platter of peanut butter and jelly sandwiches, the drama increased as Vickers backed away in panic.
 The Dunderites yelled at Michael to stop, but this only lead to him tossing the sandwich squares across the room.
 Vickers then also yelled for him to stop saying that contact with peanuts would make him itch all day.
-To which Jim said, “You mean you won’t go into anaphylactic shock?”
+To which Jim said, “You mean you won’t go into anaphylactic shock?Man no credit check loans hydraulics.
+No Credit Check Loans In Mississippi nine the judgment against the loans that amounted to over a year after lo ans spitting image of.”
 Vickers replied, “No, I just be itchy.
 It’s all about comfort man.”

 Message to Will Ferrell and the writers of my beloved Office: Depicting someone with a peanut allergy as an annoying person that fears peanuts because exposure will cause mere discomfort is really irresponsible.